wwandering/mipt_python/README.md

 # CryptoWail
-A very simple script for encrypting/decrypting text content with Caesar, Vigenere, Vernam ciphers (decrypting Caesar ciphre with frequency analysis included).
+A very simple script for encrypting/decrypting text content with Caesar, Vigenere, Vernam ciphers (decrypting Caesar cipher with frequency analysis included).

 ## Usage
 Currently this script supports only english characters.
 Any non-english alphabet character will be ignored!